dlang-tour/core/README.md

 You might want to change the settings in `config.yml` to change the ports the tour is listening to.

+## Compiling & running of user source code

+The source code on the tour can be compiled and then executed online and its output returned to the user.
+Therefore three different types of **execution drivers** have been implemented within the dlang-tour:

+ * `off`: no online compilation allowed.
+If the user hits ***Runs*** an error message will be returned.
+ * `stupidlocal`: an unsafe method that just runs `rdmd` on the local host system and returns its output. ***Very unsafe*** and musn't ever be used in production!
+ * `docker`: runs `rdmd` within a special Docker container ([dlang-tour-rdmd](https://github.com/stonemaster/dlang-tour-rdmd)) and returns its output.
+The driver imposes the Docker container memory and execution time limits.
+Additional configurations options available in `config.yml`.

+The execution driver is set in `config.yml`.

+Caching of the program output can also be enabled in `config.yml` (`exec.cache = true`).
+Caching will only be enabled for the built-in default examples however.

 ## Docker image

 A Docker image is automatically built by Travis CI and pushed to the repository